Ada-Developers-Academy/core-unit-2/api-10-many-to-many/routes-many-to-many.md

 Our route function will need to
 - Query the `Genre` table to get the `genre` with `genre_id`
 - Create a new book instance with data from the request_body and the `genre`
-- Commit our new book from the database
+- Commit our new book to the database

 If we want to re-use our `Book`'s `from_dict` class method with the `create_model()` helper function in `route_utilities.py`, we would also need to update `Book`'s `from_dict` function to account for an optional `genre` being passed.